AdityaThakur1/flight-data-modelling/README.md

         │
         ├── build_features.py <- Scripts to analyse data
         │
-        └── train_model.py   <- Scripts to train models and then use trained models to make predictions
+        └── data_analysis.ipynb  <- Scripts to train models and then use trained models to make predictions